EasyHealth Living

 30.9K shares

 Wake up to each day with a plan geared toward diabetes control.
-Check out 5 things you can do each morning to set the stage for diabetes control.
+Check out 5 things you can do each morning to set the stage for type 2 diabetes management.

 sunrise with title 5 things you can do each morning for diabetes control